utshomax/postman-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 Executes [FQL](/docs/postman-flows/flows-query-language/introduction-to-fql/) syntax to query structured data.

-**Variables**: Named data or assigned values that can then be accessed using FQL.
+**Variables**: Named data or assigned values that can be accessed using FQL.

 **Text entry block**: Freeform query using FQL.